The Legend of Heroes: Trails in the Sky the 3rd: Release

 The Legend of Heroes: Trails in the Sky the 3rd was initially released in Japan for Windows on June 28, 2007.
 A port for the PlayStation Portable was released in Japan on July 24, 2008.
-A high definition port for the PlayStation 3 was released in Japan on June 27, 2013.
-A remaster, The Legend of Heroes: Trails in the Sky the Third Evolution, was released in Japan for the PlayStation Vita on July 14, 2016.
+A high definition port for the PlayStation 3 was released in Japan on June 27, 2013. iOS and Android versions were released by Broadmedia in Japan on April 26, 2016.
+A remaster, The Legend of Heroes: Trails in the Sky the Third Evolution, was developed by Paon DP and published by Kadokawa Games in Japan for the PlayStation Vita on July 14, 2016.
 An English localization of Trails in the Sky the 3rd by Xseed Games was released worldwide for Windows on May 3, 2017.

 In 2011, publisher Aeria Games announced a mobile version of the Trails in the Sky games for North America, but no details have been released since the initial announcement.
 Xseed said that they had no connection to the potential Aeria Games release.

 Reception

 Trails in the Sky the 3rd received "generally favorable" reviews according to review aggregator Metacritic.
 Upon release in Japan, the PlayStation Portable version received a score of 30/40 from video game magazine Famitsu.